UniMath/agda-unimath/src/trees/planar-binary-trees.lagda.md

 ## Idea

+A
-A {{#concept "planar binary tree" Agda=Planar-Bin-Tree}} is a binary tree in which the branchings are labeled by the [booleans](foundation.booleans.md).
+{{#concept "planar binary tree" WD="binary tree" WDID=Q380172 Agda=Planar-Bin-Tree}}
+is a binary tree in which the branchings are labeled by the [booleans](foundation.booleans.md).
 The idea is that at any branching point in a planar binary tree, we know which branch goes to the left and which branch goes to the right.

 Planar binary trees are commonly called binary trees, but in univalent mathematics it makes sense to recognize that the branching points in a binary